 Operating costs for the leases and wells in this report were furnished by Laredo and are based on the operating expense reports of Laredo and include only those costs directly applicable to the leases or wells.
-When applicable for operated properties, an appropriate level of costs associated with regional administration and overhead was included in the operating costs assigned to leases and wells.
+The operating costs include a portion of general and administrative costs allocated directly to the leases and wells.
+For operated properties, the operating costs include an appropriate level of corporate general administrative and overhead costs.
 The operating costs for non-operated properties include the COPAS overhead costs that are allocated directly to the leases and wells under terms of operating agreements.
 The operating costs furnished to us were accepted as factual data and reviewed by us for their reasonableness; however, we have not conducted an independent verification of the operating cost data used by Laredo.
 No deduction was made for loan repayments, interest expenses, or exploration and development prepayments that were not charged directly to the leases or wells.

-Development costs were furnished to us by Laredo and are based on authorizations for expenditure for the proposed work and actual costs for similar projects.
+Development costs were furnished to us by Laredo and are based on authorizations for expenditure for the proposed work or actual costs for similar projects.
 The development costs furnished to us were accepted as factual data and reviewed by us for their reasonableness; however, we have not conducted an independent verification of these costs.
-The estimated net cost of abandonment after salvage was included.
+The estimated net cost of abandonment after salvage was included for properties where abandonment costs net of salvage were material.
 The estimates of the net abandonment costs furnished by Laredo were accepted without independent verification.

-The proved undeveloped reserves in this report have been incorporated herein in accordance with Laredo's plans to develop these reserves as of December 31, 2017.
+The proved undeveloped reserves in this report have been incorporated herein in accordance with Laredo's plans to develop these reserves as of December 31, 2018.
 The implementation of Laredo's development plans as presented to us and incorporated herein is subject to the approval process adopted by Laredo's management.
 As the result of our inquiries during the course of preparing this report, Laredo has informed us that the development activities included herein have been subjected to and received the internal approvals required by Laredo's management at the appropriate local, regional and/or corporate level.
 In addition to the internal approvals as noted, certain development activities may still be subject to specific partner AFE processes, Joint Operating Agreement (JOA) requirements or other administrative approvals external to Laredo.
-Additionally, Laredo has informed us that they are not aware of any legal, regulatory or political obstacles that would significantly alter their plans.
-While these plans could change or evolve from those under existing economic conditions as of December 31, 2017, such changes were, in accordance with rules adopted by the SEC, omitted from consideration in making this evaluation.
+Where appropriate, Laredo has provided written documentation supporting their commitment to proceed with the development activities as presented to us.
+Additionally, Laredo has informed us that they are not aware of any legal, regulatory, or political obstacles that would significantly alter their plans.
+While these plans could change from those under existing economic conditions as of December 31, 2018, such changes were, in accordance with rules adopted by the SEC, omitted from consideration in making this evaluation.